yahyatouil-dev/bc-hero-info/README.md

 ### How to Use

 1. Open the panel.
-BC HERO scans the workspace and builds the graph automatically.
+AL HERO scans the workspace and builds the graph automatically.
 2. The graph renders all objects as **colour-coded nodes** grouped by object type, with directed edges representing dependencies.
 3. **Click a node** to focus it — its direct connections are highlighted and everything else is dimmed.
 Click the same node or the background to clear.
 4. **Drag nodes** to reorganise the layout.
 Pan by dragging the background.
 Zoom with the scroll wheel.